svlada/svlada.github.io/posts/require-js-optimization-part2.md

 node r.js -o build.js
 ```

-For demonstration purposes I have made 3 examples of building application with RequireJS.
+The following are examples of how to build an application with RequireJS.

 **Example 1: Optimize modules**